CodeDreamer666/Writing-Space/README.md

 - Make more concise
 - Improve flow

-AI behavior and limits:
+AI behaviour and limits:

 - AI runs only after the writer selects text and chooses an action
 - Only the selected text and its supported formatting are sent to the AI provider
-- Responses follow the language and language variety of the selected writing
+- The selected document must belong to the authenticated user
-- The writer compares the original and improved versions before replacing anything
+- The writer compares the original and improved versions before accepting or keeping the original
-- Supported formatting is preserved through rewrite replacement
+- Supported formatting is preserved when an accepted rewrite replaces the selection
-- Maximum selection size: 1,000 characters
+- Maximum selection size: 1,500 characters
-- Daily allowance: 5,000 provider tokens per account
+- Daily allowance: 8,000 provider tokens per account, reset by UTC date
 - One AI request can run at a time per account
-- Failed, invalid, or rejected responses do not reduce the visible allowance
+- Failed, invalid, rejected, or over-limit responses do not reduce the allowance
 - The remaining-allowance meter updates after successful requests

 Writely currently uses Groq with `llama-3.3-70b-versatile`.
+The database records daily token usage and request-lock metadata, not selected text, prompts, or AI responses.

 ### Export